 Defending a client charged with a crime is the most important and sometimes difficult role for a lawyer in our adversary Court system.
 Criminal Defense Lawyer Michael Bowser is a systematic and thorough trial attorney, but his approach to defending the accused is quite simple: PROTECT THE CLIENT.
 That protection takes the form of zealous advocacy in each and every case.
-Zealous advocacy requires a superior knowledge of MA and NH criminal defense law and legal procedures, but it also requires a criminal defense lawyer who is creative and confident enough to challenge the government at every turn, especially in a courtroom.
+Zealous advocacy requires a superior knowledge of MA, NH, and ME criminal defense law and legal procedures, but it also requires a criminal defense lawyer who is creative and confident enough to challenge the government at every turn, especially in a courtroom.
 The defense never rests.

 Criminal Defense Lawyer and Courtroom Advocate In One

 A courtroom advocate must educate, persuade, and influence not only Judges and Juries, but Prosecutors as well.
 Many of Criminal Defense Lawyer Bowser’s cases are resolved favorably for clients before trial because, as an advocate, he can effectively negotiate from a position of strength, knowledge, and confidence.
 Attorney Michael Bowser maintains his high level of courtroom advocacy and success by constantly seeking out the latest education and training in trial skills, scientific evidence, jury research, and developing legal issues.

 If you require an MA or NH or ME criminal defense lawyer, protect yourself with a proven trial lawyer.
 Attorney Michael Bowser has successfully defended a wide range of criminal charges against clients in Massachusetts, New Hampshire, and Maine.